Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: Introduction

 \section{Introduction}

-In the Multidepot Capacitated Vehicle Routing Problem (MCVRP), we are given a complete undirected graph $G=(V\cup D, E)$ with an edge weight $w$ satisfying the symmetric and triangle inequality properties.
+In the Multidepot Capacitated Vehicle Routing Problem (MCVRP), we are given a complete undirected graph $G=(V\cup D, E)$ with an edge weight function $w$ satisfying the symmetric and triangle inequality properties.
 The $n$ nodes in $V=\{v_1,\dots,v_n\}$ represent $n$ customers and each customer $v\in V$ has a demand $d(v)\in\mathbb{Z}_{\geq 1}$.
 The $m$ nodes in $D=\{u_1,\dots,u_m\}$ represent $m$ depots, with each containing an infinite number of vehicles with a capacity of $k\in\mathbb{Z}_{\geq 1}$ (we can also think that each depot contains only one vehicle, which can be used many times).
 A tour is a walk that begins and ends at the same depot and the sum of deliveries to all customers in it is at most $k$.
 The traveling distance of a tour is the sum of the weights of edges in the tour.
 In MCVRP, we wish to find a set of tours to satisfy every customer's demand with a minimum total distance of all the tours.
 In the \emph{unsplittable} version of the problem, each customer's demand can only be delivered by a single tour.
 In the \emph{splittable} version, each customer's demand can be delivered by more than one tour.
 Moreover, if each customer's demand is a unit, it is called the \emph{unit-demand} version.

 In logistics, MCVRP is an important model that has been studied extensively in the literature (see \cite{montoya2015literature} for a survey).
-If there is only one depot, MCVRP is known as the famous Capacitated Vehicle Routing Problem (CVRP).
-Since $k$-CVRP is APX-hard for any fixed $k\geq3$~\cite{AsanoKTT97+}, it also holds for $k$-MCVRP.
+If there is only one depot, MCVRP is known as the famous Capacitated Vehicle Routing Problem (CVRP), and hence $k$-MCVRP is APX-hard for any fixed $k\geq3$~\cite{AsanoKTT97+}.